rubenarakelyan/wackomenace.co.uk/src/content/info/now.md

 Right now, I am:

 * Building my web agency [Safran](https://www.safran.agency)
-* Working as a contract senior Ruby developer at Indeed Flex
+* Working as a contract senior Ruby developer at the Office for Product Safety and Standards
 * Learning Spanish on Duolingo
 * Ploughing through the house DIY to-do list